-■ Topology: Topology provides a logical view of all resources that may participate in any particular deployment.
+- Topology: Topology provides a logical view of all resources that may participate in any particular deployment.
 A resource can participate by being required, created or modified by the deployment.
 A required resource MAY also play the role of target resource, meaning that it can process artifacts to perform some portion of the deployment.
-The resources that actually participate in a particular deployment are determined by the user inputs, selections and resource bindings provided during that deployment.

-See the TopologyType section for structure and additional usage details [4.2.1].
+The resources that actually participate in a particular deployment are determined by the user inputs, selections and resource bindings provided during that deployment. - See the TopologyType section for structure and additional usage details [4.2.1]. - InstallableUnit, ConfigurationUnit, LocalizationUnit, CompositeInstallable: A simple software deployment that uses a single artifact for each supported deployment operation MAY be described using an SDD that defines a single atomic content element-InstallableUnit, ConfigurationUnit or LocalizationUnit. - A software deployment that requires multiple artifacts, aggregates other deployment packages or has selectable content MAY be described using an SDD that defines one or more CompositeInstallable elements.
+Each CompositeInstallable MUST describe one deployment lifecycle operation for the package.

-- InstallableUnit, ConfigurationUnit, LocalizationUnit, CompositeInstallable: A simple software deployment that uses a single artifact for each supported deployment operation MAY be described using an SDD that defines a single atomic content element-InstallableUnit, ConfigurationUnit or LocalizationUnit. - A software deployment that requires multiple artifacts, aggregates other deployment packages or has selectable content MAY be described using an SDD that defines one or more CompositeInstallable elements.
-Each CompositeInstallable MUST describe one deployment lifecycle operation for the package. - See the respective sections (InstallableUnitType [4.3.1], ConfigurationUnitType [4.3.2], LocalizationUnitType [4.13.2] and CompositeInstallableType [4.9.1]) for structure and additional usage details. - Requisites: When the package author chooses to provide deployment packages for required software, those packages are described by Requisite elements in Requisites. - 1067 Including requisite packages in the SDD package MAY provide a convenient way for the deployer to satisfy one or more SDD requirements. - See the RequisitesType section for structure and additional usage details [4.10.5]. - schemaVersion, descriptorID, lastModified, descriptorLanguageBundle: These attributes can be useful to tooling that manages, creates or modifies deployment descriptors and to tooling and deployment software that displays information from the deployment descriptor to humans. - See the DescriptorInfoGroup section for structure and additional usage details [3.2].
+- See the respective sections (InstallableUnitType [4.3.1], ConfigurationUnitType [4.3.2], LocalizationUnitType [4.13.2] and CompositeInstallableType [4.9.1]) for structure and additional - 793 LocalizationUnitType [4.13.2] and CompositeInstallableType [4.9.1]) for structure and additiona 794 usage details. - Requisites: When the package author chooses to provide deployment packages for required software, those packages are described by Requisite elements in Requisites. - Including requisite packages in the SDD package MAY provide a convenient way for the deployer to satisfy one or more SDD requirements. - See the RequisitesType section for structure and additional usage details [4.10.5]. - schemaVersion, descriptorID, lastModified: These attributes can be useful to tooling that manages, creates or modifies deployment descriptors. - See the DescriptorInfoGroup section for structure and additional usage details [3.2].